About Us

 aintaining 'façade integrity' was an imperative family oxymoron.
 He learned tolerance and discretion.

 6. "He's being tutored by two state-of-the-art A.I.s," Dayton said.
 "Sired by the best-looking father," Ireana injected.
 "And smartest mother," Dayton finished.
 "Greek mythology would be envious," they both agreed.
 "Don't tell everyone everything you know," Dayton admonished Kiles, "You could attract the wrong kind of attention," Ireana added.
 "Onimex and Xanax already told me," Kiles confessed, "Onimex said the cardship inhabitants died of reversion.
 Were they my family too?"
 Ireana and Dayton looked at each other.
-Kiles was only 6 and had probably absorbed more information than most scholars, yet he could still be very much like a child.
+Kiles at 6-years-old had probably absorbed more information than most scholars, yet could still very much be a child.

 8. "Segment 3, hua?"
 Ireana replied more tenderly.
 "Yeah.
 I'm going back to Vejhon," Kiles asserted, "when the Cardship gets here."
-Again she looked at Dayton who formulated a thought so that she could read it, "I have no idea of what they talk about when I'm not here."
+Again she looked at Dayton who formulated a thought so that she could read it, "I don't know what they talk about when I'm not around."
 Kiles had the tenacity of Kor, his father's sense of humor, his mother’s dead pan accuracy and a world view based on mid-Elliptical A.I. philosophy that neither Dayton nor Ireana fully understood.
 He was a natural athelete capable of 'toning it down' in order to blend in.
-Of course he was popular and pursued for reasons that Dayton remembered very well.
-"I'm never letting him date," Ireana would tease Dayton quite seriously.
+All the girls chased him for reasons that Dayton remembered very well.
+"I'm never letting him date," Ireana teased, sometimes nervously.

-9. His parents rarely had disagreements, but when they did, his father would say, "So, shoot me," and his mother would go get her gun.
+9. His parents rarely had disagreements, but when they did, his father would say, "So, shoot me," and Ireana would go get her gun.
 Then they would kiss and the matter was settled.
-Over all, Kiles was a well adjusted, very energetic kid with a quantum imagination.
+Kiles was well adjusted, energetic and possessed a quantum imagination.

-His spirit was so genuine that his faith seemed to create reality, "Emotions are like icing," he would sometimes say.
-"Emotions are a quantum construct," Xanax explained later.
+His spirit was faultlessly genuine and his faith seemed to create reality, "Emotions are like icing," he would sometimes say.
+"Emotions are quantum filters," Xanax explained later, "for holographic perception."

 10. Kiles invented a hybred shard of psionics; revealing volumes with a single symbol.
 "All information is ambient," he explained to Dayton once, "one simply needs to know how to access it."
 Kiles was technically not psionic by a Vejhonian standard, but he seemed aware of events before they happened based on Elliptical insights considered toxic to biologicals.
 For his 16th birthday, Ireana threw a no-expense-barred party.
-While everyone was enjoying the pool, she asked Onimex, "I like his name alot," she said, "but why did you insist?"
-"It wasn't me..."
-Onimex started to explain.
+While she watched the kids play in the pool, she asked Onimex, "I like his name, but what made you insist?"
+"It wasn't me..." he started to explain.

-11. Suddenly, Ireana had to flee from Kiles' role-playing-Theotians who captured her and threw her into the pool.
+11. Suddenly, she had to flee from role-playing-Theotians who captured her and threw her into the pool.
 "You won't escape from me!"
 Kiles assured her, all in good fun.
-She was distracted so Onimex never finished his line.
-Ireana dove to the bottom of the pool where Xanax facilitated her escape to the balcony where Dayton was filming the fun.
+Onimex never finished his line.
+She dove to the bottom of the pool where Xanax facilitated her escape to the balcony where Dayton was filming the fun.
 "Where is she?"
 "Hey!
 How'd you do that?" the kids were amazed.
 "I told you -- she's not Human," Kiles quipped.
-It was OK: Dayton told Kiles, "If you mix the truth with a thousand lies, nobody will believe the truth."
-"That sounds like foreign policy," Kiles replied quite seriously.
-"We're all aliens," he joked.
+"It's OK," Dayton calmed her before she could ask, "If you mix the truth with a thousand lies, nobody will believe the truth."
+"Is that what you told Kiles?" she asked.
+"He said it sounded like foreign policy," Dayton replied, "and that we're all aliens."
+She thought about it for a moment and agreed with some hesitation.

-12. Kiles’ role-playing adventures revolved around the glorious Vejhonian galactic civil war; sometimes it distressed Ireana when Kiles would re-enact events on M'tro-1 that happened before Onimex existed.
-"How do you know about any of that?"
-Ireana asked.
-Kiles rolled his eyes, "I looked!" and he smartly omitted the word, "stupid!"
-He had been smacked more than once for things he never said out loud.
+12. Kiles’ role-playing adventures featured the glorious Vejhonian galactic civil war; his reenactments were disturbingly accurate, sometimes reciting dialogue from her life on M'tro-1 long before Onimex existed.
+"How do you do that?" she asked.
+Kiles rolled his eyes, "I looked!"
+His tone suggested that anyone could do it, and he smartly omitted the word, "stupid!"
+His folks had smacked him more than once for thinking out loud.
 "It's not fair!"
-Kiles complained, "nobody else gets in trouble just for thinking!"
+Kiles complained, "nobody else gets in trouble for what they haven't done yet" "Yeah, well your thoughts are dangerous," she said.

 15. Onimex disagreed, but Kiles intended to complete his mission 'come hell or high water.'
 "Life through Light and Death..."
 Onimex sighed.